Steven J. Bleymaier: Biography

 Steven Joseph Bleymaier was born on 17 November 1968.
 He graduated from the United States Air Force Academy in Colorado Springs, Colorado, with a Bachelor of Science degree, and was commissioned as a second lieutenant in the United States Air Force (USAF) on 29 May 1991.
 He completed the Aircraft Maintenance and Munitions Officers Course at Chanute Air Force Base, Illinois, from September to December 1991.

 Bleymaier was Accessories Flight Commander and Avionics Flight Commander with the 48th Component Repair Squadron at RAF Lakenheath in England from January 1992 until June 1993.
 He was promoted to first lieutenant on 29 May 1993.
 He was the Assistant Sortie Generator Flight Commander and Sortie Support Flight Commander of the 494th Fighter Squadron there from June 1993 to April 1994, before returning to the 48th Equipment Maintenance Squadron as Assistant Munitions Flight Commander until August 1995.
 He was promoted to captain on 29 May 1995, and earned a Master of Aeronautical Science degree that year from Embry-Riddle Aeronautical University.

 Returning to the United States, Bleymaier was chief of the Site Activation and Field Support Branch in the Advanced Medium-Range Air-to-Air Missile, Air-to-Air Joint System Program Office at Eglin Air Force Base in Florida from August 1995 to June 1997.He graduated from the Squadron Officer School, at Maxwell Air Force Base in Alabama, and was an intern at Headquarters U.S. Air Force, in Arlington, Virginia, from July 1997 to May 1999.
 He earned a Master of Arts degree in Organizational Management from The George Washington University in Washington, D.C.

-From January 1998 to December 1998, he was an Action Officer in the Congressional Inquiries and Congressional Actions Divisions, in the office of the Secretary of the Air Force for Legislative Liaison and was a Politico-Military Planner and ther Slovenia Desk Officer with the Central and Eastern European Division, J-5/Strategic Plans and Policy, with the Joint Staff at the Pentagon.
+From January 1998 to December 1998, he was an Action Officer in the Congressional Inquiries and Congressional Actions Divisions, in the office of the Secretary of the Air Force for Legislative Liaison and was a Politico-Military Planner and the Slovenia Desk Officer with the Central and Eastern European Division, J-5/Strategic Plans and Policy, with the Joint Staff at the Pentagon.